Children's human rights

 What is the UNCRC?

 All children and young people up to the age of 18 years have all the rights under the convention.
-Some groups of children and young people - for example those living away from home and young disabled people - have additional rights to make sure they are treated fairly.
+Some groups of children and young people - for example those living away from home and young people with a disability - have additional rights to make sure they are treated fairly.

 The UK ratified the Convention on the Rights of the Child (UNCRC) on 16 December 1991.
 That means the State Party (England, Scotland, Wales and Northern Ireland) now has to make sure that every child has all the rights in the treaty except in those where the government entered a specific reservation.